 Whether you are a podcaster, YouTuber, or just trying to record your voice for a video project, the ambient sound from anything around you can be picked up by your mic.
 This is why it’s important to choose the right type of mic for what you’re doing and how much money you want to spend on it.
-In this article, we will cover everything from ambient noise in microphones to solutions that will help save your recording if there is external noise in the background of your audio.
+In this article, we will cover everything from ambient noise in microphones to solutions that will help save your recording if there is too much background noise.

 There are many common problems you can face when recording audio.
-If you feel your mic is picking everything in your environment, such as pc fan noise, body movements, chair noise, and so on, there are a couple of solutions for this issue.
+If you feel your mic is picking everything in your environment, such as pc fan noise, body movements, chair noise, and so on, there are a couple of microphone background noise reduction solutions for this issue.

 Which mic is more likely to be sensitive to ambient sounds?

 There are two main types of microphones, dynamic and condenser.
 Dynamic mics are known for its ability to handle high levels of sound pressure.
-Condenser mics, while requiring a lower level of sound pressure to work properly, cannot handle high volumes as well as the dynamic mic.
+Condenser mics, while requiring a low level of sound pressure to work properly, cannot handle high volumes as well as the dynamic mic.
 Dynamic microphones are less sensitive during audio recording and therefore easier to use for beginners.
-They will pick up the sound in front of them, unlike condenser mics, which means you can often record better without worrying about background noise spilling into your recordings.
+These mics will pick up everything in front of them, unlike condenser mics, which means you can often record better without worrying about background noise spilling into your recordings.